-The project will take place in Kijabe, Kenya, at two distinct hospitals — the AIC CURE Kenya Hospital and the Kijabe Mission Hospital.
+The Humanitarian Services Committee selected Kenya as an additional site for humanitarian outreach in 2019.
+The 2019 project took place in Kijabe, Kenya, at two distinct hospitals — the AIC CURE Kenya Hospital and the Kijabe Mission Hospital.
 The CURE hospital is primarily pediatric orthopaedics with some elective adult surgery, whereas the Kijabe Mission

-AOFAS volunteers will work alongside well-trained Kenyan attending and resident orthopaedic surgeons in both the operating room and clinic, providing much-needed education in adult foot and ankle surgery.
-Volunteers will be expected to do formal presentations
+AOFAS volunteers work alongside well-trained Kenyan attending and resident orthopaedic surgeons in both the operating room and clinic, providing much-needed education in adult foot and ankle surgery.
+Volunteers are expected to do formal presentations